tookiebunten/tookiebunten/README.md

 - 👋 Hi, I’m @tookiebunten
-- 👀 I’m interested in place-names, maps, data and coding
+- 👀 I’m interested in sports, place-names, maps, data (analysis) and coding
-- 🌱 I’m currently learning QGIS, Python
+- 🌱 I’m currently learning Python, QGIS
+- I have extensive SQL skills
-- 💞️ I’m looking to collaborate on place-names, maps, data and coding
+- 💞️ I’m looking to collaborate on place-names, maps, data(analysis) and coding
 - 📫 How to reach me @tookiebunten on twitter

 <!---